RayDimn/Risk_Of_Rain_2_Expand/README.md

 There are way too many for me to list all of them, here are some notable ones...

 - You now have a small status list below the objective panel.
+- Teleporter Event is now 15% faster. `(This change makes the lunar item **Focused Convergence** still be effective and not be considered entirely useless)`.
 - The teleporter now has a icon whenever it's found.
-- Items display have been disable, this boosts the FPS and fix issues with modded survivors with some items. `(Can be toggle back on again by disableling the mod entirely on the mod list)`
+- Items display have been disable, this boosts the FPS and fix issues with modded survivors with some items. `(Can be toggle back on again by disabling the mod entirely on the mod list)`
 - Chests now become invisible after opening them.
 - leveling up now grants you some extra stats.